Your Raceday Experience

 Dogs are only permitted into the Lawn Enclosure and must remain on a lead at all times.

-On County Racedays dogs are also only permitted in the Lawn Enclosure area and Picnic Car Park.
+On racedays with only one enclosure in operation, dogs are also only permitted in the Lawn Enclosure area and Picnic Car Park (when open).
+Entry is through the main entrance.
 The Victor Lucas Bar will be Closed on County Racedays, food and drinks can be purchased from AP's Bar, Red Rum & The Tiger Roll Bar on these days.

 We advise not to bring dogs to our busy fixtures such as Ladies Days due to the noise levels and large crowds.